StohnCoin-Projects/StohnCoin/contrib/guix/README.md

-# Bootstrappable Bitcoin Core Builds
+# Bootstrappable StohnCoin Builds

-This directory contains the files necessary to perform bootstrappable Bitcoin Core builds.
+This directory contains the files necessary to perform bootstrappable StohnCoin builds.

 [Bootstrappability][b17e] furthers our binary security guarantees by allowing us to _audit and reproduce_ our toolchain instead of blindly _trusting_ binary